Laws of Quantum Programming: Introduction

-The past decade has witnessed remarkable advancements in quantum computer hardware, leading to a surge in research on quantum programming.
-This research spans from theoretical aspects, such as formal semantics, program logic, static analysis, and verification, to more practical considerations like compilation, optimisation, testing, and debugging.
+The past decade has witnessed remarkable advancements in quantum computer hardware, leading to a surge in research on quantum programming languages and platforms~\cite{Qiskit, Cirq, ProjectQ, Omer05, LanQ, GKMW10, GP13, Qsharp, Quipper, Scaffold, TKet, isQ}.
+The research on quantum programming also spans from theoretical aspects, such as formal semantics, program logic, static analysis, and verification, to more practical considerations like compilation, optimisation, testing, and debugging.
 Despite this progress, the knowledge base of quantum programming as a scientific discipline remains fragmented and disjointed.
-Consequently, two fundamental questions naturally arise: \begin{itemize}\item \textit{What are the foundational laws that underpin the methodologies and techniques of quantum programming?} \item \textit{Are there discernible differences between these laws and those governing classical programming, as established in works like \cite{Hoare87,Hoare88,Hoare93}?} \end{itemize} Addressing these questions is crucial for consolidating the understanding of quantum programming as a coherent and well-defined field, bridging the gap between theoretical insights and practical applications.
+Consequently, two fundamental questions naturally arise: \begin{itemize} \item \textit{What are the foundational laws that underpin the methodologies and techniques of quantum programming?} \item \textit{Are there discernible differences between these laws and those governing classical programming, as established in works like~\cite{Hoare87,Hoare88,Hoare93}?} \end{itemize} Addressing these questions is crucial for consolidating the understanding of quantum programming as a coherent and well-defined field, bridging the gap between theoretical insights and practical applications.

-The objective of this paper is to delve into fundamental inquiries and identify key laws that can establish an indispensable scientific foundation for quantum programming.
-To accomplish this, we present a comprehensive three-layer framework for quantum programming in Figure \ref{fig 0}, with each layer intricately embedded into the one above: